aryeelab/foci-3d/README.md

 ## Visualizing footprints

-After preprocessing reads as above, the smooothed counts and detected footprints can be visualized.
+After preprocessing reads as above, the smooothed counts (footprints) can be visualized.

 ```python
 from footprinting import get_count_matrix, plot_count_matrix